mvaganov/CmdLineAsteroids/notes.md

 `scene`
 ```
+		static void Main(string[] args) {
+			// initialization
+			//...
+			char input;
 			Stopwatch timer = new Stopwatch();
-			// ...
 			while (running) {
+				Draw();
+				Console.WriteLine($"{timer.ElapsedMilliseconds}   ");
+				ProcessInput();
+				Update();
 				timer.Restart();
-				// ...
-				Console.WriteLine($"{timer.ElapsedMilliseconds}   ");
-				// ...
+			}
+			//...
+			void ProcessInput() {
+				if (Console.KeyAvailable) {
+					input = Console.ReadKey().keyChar;
+				} else {
+					input = (char)0;
+				}
+			}
+			//...
+		}
 ```
+compile and test. also, comment out Draw and test again.

+I've changed ProcessInput so that it doesn't wait for a user key press. this is also called Non-Blocking input.
+Notice the flickering. that flickering indicates a performance problem.
-my computer is pretty fast, but this is really slow. it looks like it's running at around 10 frames per second. notice the flickering. that flickering indicates a performance problem.
+My computer is pretty fast, but this game engine is really slow. it looks like it's running at around 10 frames per second.
+As with most game engines, the biggest reason for this performance is probably because of Draw.

-the code that claculates timing feels pretty bad, so before we continue, I want to implement a time-keeping class `scene`
+The code that claculates timing feels pretty bad, so before we continue, I want to implement a time-keeping class `scene`
 Time.cs